Sakrac/x65/README.md

   }
   rts
 ```
+### Acknowledgments

+This project would not be completed without the direct or indirect support of great people, some which I can currently remember:

+* Marc dePeo, helping me uncover the strange and unique world of Merlin’s assembler syntax (and working together with me on True Crime NY gameplay code and more)
+* Che Lalic, explaining the murky bits of 65816 (and a Ninja on SNES NBA Hangtime and other projects)
+* John Brooks, sharing the Rastan Apple II source code so I could test 65816 and figure out a number of issues with my initial linker, and encouraging the implementation of Apple II GS OS executable file format / OMF export (and helping out with Playstation All-Stars)
+* [Brutal Deluxe](http://www.brutaldeluxe.fr) for releasing the excellent OMF Analyzer tool and the source, which was a significant help generating Apple II GS OS executables.
+* The C64 demo scene for sharing a great deal of 6502 programming resources and overall inspiration.
+* Jordan Mechner, sharing the Prince of Persia Apple II source code so I could test out a significant part of the assembler and the Merlin syntax mode
+* Bill Budge, sharing the Pinball Construction Set Apple II source code, although at the point I tried it, all of it just assembled without any assembler issues at all.

 ### Development Status

-Fish food!
-Assembler has all important features and switching to make a 6502 project for more testing.
-Currently the assembler is in a limited release.
+Looking for help testing various features of the assembler, I have a large number of tests that pass without fail but there are so many ways for assemblers to break.
 Primarily tested with personal archive of sources written for Kick assmebler, DASM, TASM, XASM, etc. and passing most of Apple II Prince of Persia and Pinball Construction set.

 **TODO**
-* OMF export for Apple II GS/OS executables
 * irp (indefinite repeat)

 **FIXED**
+* OMF export for Apple II GS/OS executables
+* More DASM directives supported (ERR, DV, DS.B, DS.W, DS.L)
 * Removed the concept of linking by merging sections and instead keeping the sections separate and individually assigned memory addresses so they won't overlap.
 * Fixed up Merlin LNK directive to work with new linker
 * Fixed linker merged section reloc confusion.